doleetos/sunnyside/README.md

 I decided to use ReactJS for this project since I just finished learning the basics of it.
 This project took a hot minute to finish, but I am very satisfied with the result!
 Also, it helped me settle and ground what I've been learning:
--JSX
+- JSX
--Components
+- Components
--State hooks (Holy moly this one took QUITE SOME TIME to get the hang of it and really understand what's going on... :smiling_face_with_tear:)
+- State hooks (Holy moly this one took QUITE SOME TIME to get the hang of it and really understand what's going on... :smiling_face_with_tear:)

 ### Continued development